amirlb/equational_theories/README.md

 ## Lists on unknown implications

-These files exist in this directory:
+These files appear in `results.zip`:

 * `all_unknown.txt` - all the implications that are as yet undecided

-* `components.txt` - known equivalence classes of implications, one per line
+* `components.txt` - known equivalence classes of equations, one per line

 * `modulo_equivalence.txt` - only a single unknown implication per pair of equivalence classes